Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

     - hash alg used for message hashing, encoding and MGF1
     - salt length can be either "standard" (== hashlen) or "any"
   - signature generation:
-    - salt length: always using the maximum legal value
+    - salt length: always using the maximum legal value and random salt
   - verification:
     - salt length: either == hashlen, or any depending on algorithm